 Temperature Minimum (t-min)

-A person’s lowest body temperature point — occurring 90–120 minutes before habitual wake time — is the anchor for shifting the internal clock.
+A person’s lowest body temperature point occurs roughly 90 to 120 minutes before their habitual wake time.
+This marker, called the temperature minimum, is the single most important anchor for shifting the internal clock.
+All timing recommendations in the product are derived from this value.

-For more details, please refer to the Science Deep-Dive section.
+For the full scientific rationale, see the Science Deep-Dive section.

 Light Exposure Sensitivity

-- Light after t-min → shifts the clock earlier
+- Light exposure after t-min shifts the circadian clock earlier (useful for eastward travel).

-- Light before t-min → shifts the clock later
+- Light exposure before t-min shifts the circadian clock later (useful for westward travel).

 Product Vision

-A mobile app that helps families — babies, toddlers, older kids, and adults — transition smoothly into a new time zone through a personalized, science-backed daily plan.
+The product is a mobile app that helps every member of a family, from infants to adults, transition smoothly into a new time zone through a personalized, science-backed daily plan.

-Instead of trial and error, parents receive clear, simple guidance:
+Instead of trial and error, parents receive clear, specific guidance such as:

 - “Tonight, move bedtime 30 minutes earlier.”

-- “Get outside for morning light between 8–9 AM.”
+- “Get outside for morning light between 8 and 9 AM.”

 - “Shift the first feeding by 15 minutes today.”